Impact Of Age On Acute Post-Tbi Neuropathology In Mice Expressing Humanized Tau: A Chronic Effects Of Neurotrauma Consortium Study

 Digital Object Identifier (DOI)

 Mouzon, Benoit; Saltiel, Nicole; Ferguson, Scott; Ojo, Joseph; Lungmus, Carlyn; Lynch, Cillian; Algamal, Moustafa; Morin, Alexander; Carper, Benjamin; Bieler, Gayle; Mufson, Elliott J.; Stewart, William; Mullan, Michael; and Crawford, Fiona, "Impact Of Age On Acute Post-Tbi Neuropathology In Mice Expressing Humanized Tau: A Chronic Effects Of Neurotrauma Consortium Study" (2018).
-Neurobiology.
+Translational Neuroscience.
 326.